 Guide to the Instagram Feed Algorithm

 In June 2016, Instagram announced it was changing its algorithm to show users content they cared about first -- no matter when it was posted.
-This could make it tougher for social media marketers to get organic Instagram posts seen because most users miss 70% of the content on their feeds.
+This could make it tougher for social media marketers to get organic Instagram posts seen because most users were missing 70% of the content on their feeds.

 - The number of Likes and comments a post has